kneelinghorse/Mission-Protocol.v2/README.md

 - Context propagators maintain alignment as missions split or move between agents.
 - Token validation helpers report model-specific usage and warn whenever heuristic paths are used.

+## Architecture Overview

+Mission Protocol now ships with a **standalone default mode** and an **optional CMOS-integrated mode**:

+- **Standalone** – Uses root-level `agentic_state.json`, `SESSIONS.jsonl`, and `PROJECT_CONTEXT.json`, requires no CMOS assets, and is the mode you ship to downstream consumers.
+- **CMOS-Integrated** – Automatically detected when a `cmos/` directory (and `cmos/db/cmos.sqlite`) exists.
+Enables backlog management, sync automation, and telemetry streaming with the same AgenticController instance.

+The `CmosDetector` caches detection results for 60 seconds and exposes `forceRefresh` hooks so tests can toggle modes without restarting the process.
+The `cmos.sync` automation wiring is opt-in and supports per-mission triggers (`mission_start`, `mission_complete`) plus telemetry source overrides.

+See **docs/CMOS_Migration_Guide.md** for the migration checklist, validation matrix (with and without `cmos/`), and troubleshooting steps.

 ## Quick Start

 1. Install dependencies: